 Although medical equipment repairers usually work during the day, they are sometimes expected to be on call, including evenings and weekends.
 Most work full time, but some repairers have variable schedules.

-Employment of medical equipment repairers is projected to grow 4 percent from 2018 to 2028, about as fast as the average for all occupations.
-These repairers will be needed to repair medical equipment in healthcare settings.
+Employment of medical equipment repairers is projected to grow 17 percent from 2021 to 2031, much faster than the average for all occupations.

 For more information about medical equipment repairers, including a listing of schools offering related programs of study and information about certification, visit